kdt2014/kdt2014.github.io/source/_posts/Deeplearning-on-Windows-with-WSL2-pytorch-Using-Pycharm-as-the-IDE.md

 ## Install WSL

-This part refers to the previous blog Windows 11 installation of WSL2, ROS and window visualization, only need to install WSL2, install ROS part of the part do not care.
+This part refers to the previous blog [Windows 11 installation of WSL2, ROS and window visualization](https://www.gongsunqi.xyz/posts/451c48f3/), only need to install WSL2, install ROS part of the part do not care.

-You can also find this part in the video start part.
+You can also find this part in the video tutorial start part.

 ## WSL installs Anaconda and configures the environment